 3.5 Validity and reliability

 This research quality is going to be assessed based on validity and reliability.
 According to Bryman (2016), "Validity refers to the issue of whether an indicator (or set of indicators) that is devised to gauge a concept measures that concept" (p.171), while reliability is concerned mainly with whether the results of the research are replicable (Hauser et al., 2018).
-In order to increase the research's validity, respondents were randomly assigned by Qualitrics on three different conditions.
+In order to increase the research's validity, respondents were randomly assigned by Qualtrics to one of the three different conditions.
 Random assignment decreases bias between groups and increases internal validity since participants have an equal chance of being assigned to an experimental or control group.
 This means that the researcher can eliminate bias, for instance, the presence of individual characteristics of the participants that may affect the research outcome (Neuman, 2014).
 However, a factor that might threaten internal validity is the maturation effect.
 According to Bryman (2016), participants may change and be more experienced, so they may be reluctant to the treatment and get easily bored.
 In order to decrease this threat, the survey was not distributed to the researcher's co-students, and the questions were short and straightforward.
 Furthermore, to increase external validity and produce generalizable results, this research clearly defined the research population and managed to obtain a large sample that can be considered representative of the population (Neuman, 2014).

 A manipulation check was also conducted in order to check the effectiveness of the treatment.
 In other words, to ensure that participants comprehended and reacted to the questions based on the manipulation (Hauser et al., 2018).
 Moreover, the scales used for this experiment were adapted from previous research.
 That means they were already tested, and they all had a Cronbach's alpha above .80, suggesting that all the scales were internally reliable (Bryman, 2016).
 In order to ensure reliability, the experiment design had standardized conditions (Neuman, 2014), which means that all participants received the exact same information and were treated under the exact same conditions.
 In addition, to ensure reliability, the methods of this research were applied consistently (Neuman, 2014).
 This means the research had the same scales of measurement for each variable, and participants received the same questions.